Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Introduction

 Most studies of noisy quantum phase sensing have focused on a restricted set of canonical probe families, such as Greenberger–Horne–Zeilinger (GHZ) states~\cite{huelga,Escher2011,SciRep2017}, $W$ superpositions~\cite{NJP2014,wwb23}, and Dicke states~\cite{toth,TothDickeQFI2017, pra2024}, whose QFI scaling and noise robustness have been systematically studied.
 Beyond these standard probes, there is increasing interest in engineered superpositions of Dicke states~\cite{Yin2011,DS2019, markham2021,ChenPRL2023}.
-From a foundational standpoint, such superpositions exhibit nontrivial multipartite quantum correlations — quantified, for example, by geometric measures of quantum discord~\cite{Yin2011}— that can persist even in regimes where entanglement is strongly suppressed by noise.
-From an experimental perspective, recent demonstrations of on-chip generation and coherent control of superpositions spanning the entire Dicke manifold~\cite{ChenPRL2023} establish these states as readily accessible multipartite resources in state-of-the-art platforms.
-Together, these developments motivate a systematic investigation of the metrological role of tailored Dicke superpositions in noisy settings.
-In this paper, Dicke-state superposition probes are investigated for quantum phase sensing generated by one- and two-body qubit interaction Hamiltonians, with particular emphasis on scaling of QFI and robustness against dephasing, amplitude damping, and global depolarizing noise.
+From a foundational standpoint, such superpositions exhibit nontrivial multipartite quantum correlations, quantified for example, by geometric measures of quantum discord~\cite{Yin2011} that can persist even in regimes where entanglement is strongly suppressed by noise.
+From an experimental perspective, recent demonstrations of on-chip generation and coherent control of superpositions spanning the entire Dicke manifold~\cite{ChenPRL2023}, together with experimentally feasible protocols for generating metrologically useful Dicke superposition states through rapid adiabatic passage (RAP)~\cite{Carrasco2024Dicke} and cavity-mediated state engineering~\cite{Sawant2023}, establish these states as experimentally accessible multipartite resources in state-of-the-art quantum platforms.

+In this paper, Dicke state superposition probes are investigated for quantum phase sensing generated by one- and two-body qubit interaction Hamiltonians, with particular emphasis on the scaling of the QFI and robustness against dephasing, amplitude damping, and global depolarizing noise.

+The present work extends earlier studies in two important directions.
+First, the metrological performance of Dicke superposition probes exhibiting near-Heisenberg scaling under linear collective-spin encoding is investigated under realistic noise models through a systematic comparative analysis with GHZ, W-superposition, and balanced Dicke states.
+Second, for a representative class of collective two-body interaction Hamiltonians, the \emph {optimal} probe states are identified analytically.
+Their noise resilience, and scaling behaviour are subsequently analyzed.
+In addition, the corresponding Dicke superposition states with quantum Fisher information closest to the optimal value are identified and their noise resilience is benchmarked against that of the optimal probe states.

 The organization of the paper is as follows.
 Section~II reviews the basic framework of parameter estimation in quantum metrology.
 Tailored Dicke superposition states exhibiting near-Heisenberg scaling of the QFI for one-body interaction Hamiltonians are presented in Section~III, and their noise robustness is compared with that of GHZ, W-superposition, and balanced Dicke probes.
 Section~IV extends the analysis to two-body interaction Hamiltonians, identifying optimal and near-optimal Dicke superposition probes and examining their noise resilience.
 Section~V gives a summary and concluding remarks.